 The Federal Open Market Committee meets eight times a year in order to determine the near-term direction of monetary policy.
 For monetary policy, the FOMC evaluates the relative concerns over the outlook for economic growth (too strong, too weak, about right) and pending inflation (too high, too low, about right).
-The FOMC then determines whether short-term interest rates should be raised, lowered, or left unchanged to accomplish its objectives of healthy economic growth and low inflation.
-The FOMC consists of the seven Governors of the Federal Reserve Board (assuming no seats are vacant) and five Federal Reserve Bank presidents.
+FOMC members then vote on what policy course to take, whether for example to add stimulus by cutting short-term interest rates or by purchasing debt securities in the open market (Quantitative Easing) or whether to withdraw stimulus by raising rates and cutting back on open-market purchases.
+The FOMC consists of the seven governors of the Federal Reserve Board (assuming no seats are vacant) and five Federal Reserve Bank presidents.
 The New York Fed president is always on the FOMC and the other four seats for the District presidents are rotated yearly.
-Changes in monetary policy are now announced immediately after FOMC meetings.
+Changes in monetary policy are announced immediately after FOMC meetings.

 Why Investors Care

 The Fed determines interest rate policy at FOMC meetings.
 These occur roughly every six weeks and are the single most influential event for the markets.
 For weeks in advance, market participants speculate about the possibility of an interest rate change at these meetings.
 If the outcome is different from expectations, the impact on the markets can be dramatic and far-reaching.
 Since the Fed began giving guidance on policy rates, changes in wording on guidance also affect markets.
 Similarly, since the Fed engaged in quantitative easing, guidance on asset purchases also can move markets.